usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Module 2 Sprint 4 DITAP Facilitators Guide_Case Study.md

 ## I. Overview & Objectives

-In this session, learners apply market research planning techniques to Casey’s CRM project from the Cynuria case study.
+In this session, learners apply market research planning techniques to Casey’s CRM project from the Nagivating Stakeholder and Decision-Making Challenges case study.
 Building on their stakeholder analysis, they identify knowledge gaps and begin shaping a high-level plan to better understand user needs, constraints, and potential vendors.

 **Learning Objectives**:
 * Draft research questions based on known needs and uncertainties